Old Sturbridge Village: A Living History Museum in Sturbridge, Massachusetts

 Old Sturbridge Village offers a variety or educational programs for adults which include teacher workshops, adult historical craft classes, black smithing classes, historic food preparation classes and workshops on vegetable gardening.

-I wrote this article as a way to pay tribute to my Mom and Dad, who lived in Southbridge and Fiskdale, Massachusetts respectively and actually met each other while they worked at Old Sturbridge Village.
-As young adults, he worked parking cars and she worked in the ice cream store.
-They have now been married over 55 years, and the rest, as they say, is history!
+I wrote this article as a way to pay tribute to my Mom and Dad, who lived in Southbridge and Fiskdale, Massachusetts respectively and met each other while they worked at Old Sturbridge Village.
+As young adults, he worked parking cars, and she worked in the ice cream store.
+They have now been married for 59 years, and the rest, as they say, is history!

 Check Out Another Living History Museum in New England...